Last updated 10/10/2014

 - We have had the following comped, unsolicited: two desserts, a cup of ginger juice, two sides of cheese curds (#1, #2), soup and oranges, some little nibbly things, some rounds of sodas (#1, #2, #3), a macchiato, some rosemary bread, a piece of cake, and a shiitake board.

 - We were paid to write an article for Isthmus' 2005 Dining Guide.
+We were asked to write another article in 2015 and were paid for that also.

 - We were paid for permission to reprint some of our words in "Post," a paper put out by Madison Newspapers, circa 2007.